kubernetes-sigs/scheduler-plugins/kep/205-preemption-toleration/README.md

 metadata:
   name: toleration-policy-sample
   annotation:
+    # this key is needed to enable preemption toleration policy for distinguishing
+	# between no toleration policy and empty toleration policy (all fields will be default)
+    preemption-toleration.scheduling.sigs.k8s.io/enabled: ""
     # This priority class can tolerate preemption by priority with p < 10000.
     preemption-toleration.scheduling.sigs.k8s.io/minimum-preemptable-priority: "10000"
     # And it can tolerate preemption in 1 hour by the pod with priority (p < 10000).